NJStateLibrary/Redirection-Shortlinks/README.md

 Redirection-Shortlinks
 ======================

-Create custom shortlinks using the Redirection plugin
+WordPress plugin to create custom shortlinks using the Redirection plugin